patrickkeane96/Mergeapp/README.md

 3. Select the filing date using the calendar picker
 4. Enable stop clock if needed and configure its start date and duration
 5. View the generated timeline visualization and detailed event table
+6. Click "Export PDF" to download a PDF report of the timeline
+7. Click "Generate AI Summary" to get a concise summary of the merger review status

 ## Technologies Used